VertigoDex/vertigo-sdk/MIGRATION_GUIDE.md

 import { Vertigo } from "@vertigo-amm/vertigo-sdk";

 // Or use specific clients
+import {
+  VertigoClient,
+  PoolClient,
+  SwapClient,
-import { VertigoClient, PoolClient, SwapClient } from "@vertigo-amm/vertigo-sdk";
+} from "@vertigo-amm/vertigo-sdk";

 // Legacy SDK still available for gradual migration import { VertigoSDK } from "@vertigo-amm/vertigo-sdk";